Maryland County Where Girl Was Gang Raped Is A Haven For Illegal Alien Gangs [Opinion]

 However, because Montgomery County had an official policy against notifying ICE of a suspect’s illegal immigration status, Banegas was simply released after the charges were dropped by the girl’s mother, who was apparently dating Banegas.

-Even a very cursory examination of criminal activity committed by illegal aliens prior to Navarro’s resolution, suggests that the legal residents of Montgomery County have been abandoned by county officials.
+Even a very cursory examination of criminal activity committed by illegal aliens prior to Navarro’s resolution suggests that the legal residents of Montgomery County have been abandoned by county officials.

 In July 2009, Edwin Umana, 21, was stabbed to death by six members of the Latin Kings.